Important factors in choosing shower doors

 Contrary to its framed counterpart, frameless shower doors are available with heavy-duty glass supported by pivots.
 Due to the numerous design options available in frameless doors, it has ample design flexibility and is a bit more open in terms of customization possibilities.
 Frameless doors open both inward and outward.
 They are quite easy to clean and maintain and are also perceived to be more contemporary and stylish, as compared to framed shower doors.

 Just like door frame options, glass shower doors also have a variety of options when it comes to the glass type.
 Although some glass types are more suitable than others for a framed door and vice versa, here are some options you can consider.

 A clear glass door, as the name suggests, uses clear glass.
 It is easy to maintain and enables a full range of light to pass through.

 The frosted type of glass is great if you want added privacy.
 It has a soft, satin-like appearance which enables only soft light to pass through.
 Typically, a frosted kind of glass will have an etched pattern on one side and a smoother finish on the other side.

-Cast glass doors are known for their unique designs.
-Typically three-dimensional, this glass option helps to make your shower door a design element in your overall bathroom decor.
+Cast glass doors are known for their special designs.
+Typically three dimensional, this glass option helps to make your shower door a design element in your overall bathroom decor.